mhenrixon/sidekiq-unique-jobs/README.md

 ### Testing

+To enable the testing for `sidekiq-unique-jobs`, add `require 'sidekiq_unique_jobs/testing'` to your testing helper.

 SidekiqUniqueJobs uses mock_redis for inline testing.
 Due to complaints about having that as a runtime dependency it was made a development dependency so if you are relying on inline testing you will have to add `gem 'mock_redis'` to your Gemfile.

 ## Contributing